-Leon Trotsky penned this engaging book to elucidate the complex way in which art informs—and can alter—our understanding of the world.
-This new edition features an essay and full explanatory notes from Brown University English professor William Keach.
+Leon Trotsky penned this engaging book to elucidate the complex way in which art informs— and can alter—our understanding of the world.
+Features new reader-friendly explanatory notes.

-"It is splendid to have this magnificent classic of Marxist criticism available once more, and in so helpful and informative a version.
-Trotsky's rare combination of literary sensitivity and historical understanding gives the lie to all those for whom Marxist criticism can deal with modes of production but not with metaphors.”"
+"It is splenid to have this magnificent classic of Marxist criticism available once more, and in so helpful and inofrmmative a version.
+Trostky's rare combination of lierary sensitivity and historical understanding give the lie to all those for whom Marxist critiism can deal with modes of production but not with metaphors." —Terry Eagleton

 "The most important text of this period ... is almost certainly Trotsky’s Literature and Revolution.
 A landmark survey of the entire Russian literary terrain, it provides a unique record of the literary and stylistic upheavals brought about by social revolution.
 The book locates in literary forms and styles the ambiguous political tendencies of their authors, and is driven by the ultimate goal of producing a culture and collective subjectivity adequate to the construction of socialism.” —Revue Periode